Division Guide to Student Policies

 Two part requirement (verbal overview session during orientation and on-line compliancy module)

-Students entering GR6 level will be required to repeat the on-line PERCSS module
+Students entering 6th year in program will be required to repeat the on-line PERCSS module

 All second-year Division students are required to complete the course, BIO 5011 Ethics and Research Science, which explores ethical issues which research scientists encounter in their professional activities.
 Case study, scenario presentations and small group discussions provide the focus of the course.